Australian cuisine: Meat and poultry

 Lunch at an Australian pub is called a counter lunch, while the term counter meal is used for either lunch or dinner.
 Common dishes served at counter lunches and counter meals are steak and chips, chicken parmigiana and chips, a mixed grill (an assortment of grilled meats), and roast lamb or beef with roast vegetables.

+Lunch meats are known as smallgoods in Australia and New Zealand, referring to products such as ham, bacon, sausages or salami.

 Game

 Kangaroo meat is available as game in Australia, although it is not among the most commonly eaten meats.
 In colonial-era recipes, kangaroo was treated much like ox tail, and braised until tender forming a rich gravy.
 It is available today in various cuts and sausages.
 Kangaroo is, however, a common commercial dog food in Australia.

 Other less commonly eaten forms of game are emu and crocodile.

 Fish and seafood

 Seafood consumption is increasing, but it is less common in the Australian diet than poultry and beef.

 Australian cuisine features Australian seafood such as southern bluefin tuna, King George whiting, Moreton Bay bugs, mud crab, jewfish, dhufish (Western Australia) and yabby.
 Australia is one of the largest producers of abalone and rock lobster.

 Fish and chips is a take-away food that originated in the United Kingdom and remains popular in Australia.
 It generally consists of battered deep-fried fish with deep-fried chipped (slab-cut) potatoes.
-Rather than cod which is more common in the UK, the most popular fish at Australian fish and chips shops, at least in southern Australian states, is flake – a fillet of Gummy shark (Mustelus antarcticus).
+Rather than cod which is more common in the UK, the most popular fish at Australian fish and chips shops, at least in southern Australian states, is flake, a fillet of gummy shark (Mustelus antarcticus).

 Flathead is also a popular sport and table fish found in all parts of Australia.
 Barramundi is a fish found in northern Australian river systems.
-Bay lobsters, better known in Australia as Moreton Bay bugs are common in seafood restaurants, or may be served with steak as "surf and turf".
+Bay lobsters, better known in Australia as Moreton Bay bugs, are common in seafood restaurants, or may be served with steak as "surf and turf".

 The most common species of the aquaculture industry are salmon, tuna, oysters, and prawns.
 Other food species include abalone, freshwater finfish (such as barramundi, Murray cod, silver perch), brackish water or marine finfish (such as barramundi, snapper, yellowtail kingfish, mulloway, groupers), mussels, mud crabs and sea cucumbers.

 While inland river and lake systems are relatively sparse, they nevertheless provide freshwater game fish and crustacea suitable for dining.
 Fishing and aquaculture constitute Australia's fifth most valuable agricultural industry after wool, beef, wheat and dairy.
 Approximately 600 varieties of marine and freshwater seafood species are caught and sold in Australia for both local and overseas consumption.
 European carp, common in the Murray River as an invasive species, is not considered edible by most Australians despite being common in cuisines across Europe.